 It is made in the US with high quality materials and is safety certified, containing no cancer causing chemicals.
 It has a whole lot of storage, with a big pocket under the seat, a side pocket, a bottle holder and loops to attach things like baby toys or your pacifier clip.

-The belt going around your waist is also very thick compared to other baby carriers with hip seat, making it more comfortable to wear when baby’s weight pushes down.
+The belt going around your waist is also very thick compared to other similar models, making it more comfortable to wear when baby’s weight pushes down.
 And, while the standard waistband goes up to 44 inches (1.1 meters) in length, you can buy an extension that goes up to 71 inches (1.8 meters).

 2) Chicco Sidekick Waist Carrier